 In a relatively short space of time the Council has become the biggest single developer of new homes in the city; delivering homes for rent and sale in a wide range of locations.
-The continued success of the model is threatened by both the availability of Council owned land and the impact of the national 1% rental reduction - effectively reducing resources by £42m over the 4 year period.
-We will seek to continue directly delivering new homes at scale and pace by:
+The continued success of the model is threatened by both the availability of Council- owned land and the impact of the national 1% rental reduction - effectively reducing resources by £42m over the 4 year period.
+We will seek to continue The direct delivery of new homes at scale and pace by:

-- Use of Compulsory Purchase Order (CPO) powers to acquire landbanked residential development sites. - Prioritising suitable, surplus Council land for delivery of new homes.
-This will generate a long-term revenue stream, rather than a one-off capital receipt.
+• Use of Compulsory Purchase Order (CPO) powers to acquire landbanked residential development sites.

-- Development of under-utilised and poor quality public open space in Council ownership.
-8 acres of under-used space have already been released to build 600 homes. - Extending the scope of InReach the Council's Wholly Owned Development Company by selling more sites to the WOC for market rented development and by selling a proportion of voids from the Council stock for refurbishment and use as market rented homes.
+- Prioritising suitable, surplus Council land for delivery of new homes.
+This will generate a long-term revenue stream, rather than a one-off capital receipt. - Development of under-utilised and poor quality public open space in Council ownership where appropriate.
+8 acres of underused space have already been released to build 600 homes. - Extending the scope of InReach the Council's Wholly Owned Development Company - by selling more sites to the WOC for market rented development, and by selling a proportion of voids from the Council stock for refurbishment and use as market rented homes.
 The proceeds of the sale will be used to fund the construction of new social rented Council homes. - Use of New Homes Bonus (NHB) to increase housing supply.
-We intend to make use of NHB as: - A substitute for HCA grant to directly support the provision of social and affordable housing through the Council's house building arm, the BMHT, or through housing associations; - To front fund strategic infrastructure to unlock sites for development.
+We intend to make use of NHB as: - A substitute for Homes and Communities Agency (HCA) grant to directly support the provision of social and affordable housing through the Council's house building arm, the BMHT, or through housing associations; - A fund for strategic infrastructure to unlock sites for development.
 The NHB could be repaid once the development is completed; - A revolving loan fund for developers targeted at small and medium sized local companies.